rwb/c200/README.md

 *Note*: since 27.971 > 6.635, we reject Ho and conclude that weapon carrying and criminal involvement are not independent of each other.

 * 43.20: Now let's turn to the problem of *multicategory* variables (pp. 201-206); your textbook works through the example of a 7 (row) x 2 (column) contingency table.
-* 43.21: In class, we consider the problem of U.S. regions and whether or not a state has the death penalty.
+* 43.21: In class, we consider the problem of U.S. regions and whether or not a state has the death penalty (note: this is real data).

 | Census Region   | DP = No | DP = Yes   | Total |
 | :-----|------:|------:|------:|